 Change in accounting method.
-Generally, the REIT may change the method of accounting used to report taxable income (for income as a whole or for any material item) only by getting consent on Form 3115, Application for Change in Accounting Method.
+Generally, the REIT must get IRS consent to change the method of accounting used to report taxable income (for income as a whole or for any material item).
+To do so, it must file Form 3115, Application for Change in Accounting Method.
 For more information, get Pub.
-538 Accounting Periods and Methods.
+538, Accounting Periods and Methods.